herasj/price_scraper/README.md

 ----------

-**Please make sure to create an .env on /src , you can watch the environment schema on /src/config/environment.ts also, you have to create a screenshots folder on the project root folder**
+**Please make sure to create an .env and a screenshots folder onon the project root folder, you can watch the environment interface on /src/interfaces/environment.interface.ts  **

 ### Target URL